MyEtherWallet/knowledge-base-v3/src/content/migration/moving-from-jaxx-to-myetherwallet.md

 {
-"title"       : "[Jaxx ➡ MEW] Access Jaxx account on MyEtherWallet", "sort"        : "06",
+"title"       : "[Jaxx ➡ MEW] Access your Jaxx account on MyEtherWallet", "sort"        : "06",
 "category"    : "Migrating to/from MyEtherWallet",
 "description" : "Migrating to/from MyEtherWallet",